 - it is held within a business model whose objective is to hold assets to collect contractual cash flows; and - its contractual terms give rise on specified dates to cash flows that are solely payments of principal and interest on the principal amount outstanding.

 After initial recognition, these are measured at amortized cost using the effective interest method.

-From January 1, 2018, the Credit Union measures loans to members, cash and cash equivalents, liquidity reserves at amortized cost.
+The Credit Union measures loans to members, cash and cash equivalents, liquidity reserves at amortized cost.